Christian Education is a lifelong process. We provide opportunities for all ages during the academic year and selected Sundays during summer.

 THE NURSERY

-Our nursery is staffed year-round to provide a safe and caring environment for our youngest during the education hour, the 10:00 am worship service, and during special events.
+Our nursery is available for our youngest worshippers.
+It is not currently staffed and parents are welcome to use the space as needed during the education hour, the 10:00 am worship service, and during special events.

 PRESCHOOL